 By: Rosie Bailey, Broadreach high school alumna High School Adventures, Middle School, Scuba, Marine Biology

-I am someone who has loved the water for as long as I can remember – there is something about it that makes me beam with joy.
-I found Broadreach and couldn’t believe this was a real thing.
-I have always dreamed of going on an adventure like this, but assumed it would be nothing more than a dream.
-My mother and I sat down and we discussed it – next thing I knew, I was at the airport heading to Grenada to spend three weeks sailing the Caribbean islands on the Grenadines advanced scuba voyage.
+I am someone who has loved the water for as long as I can remember.
+There is something about it that makes me beam with joy.
+When I discovered Broadreach, I couldn’t believe it was a real thing.
+Going on an adventure like this has always been a dream of mine, but I assumed it would never come true.
+My mother and I sat down and we discussed it – next thing I knew, I was at the airport heading to Grenada to spend three weeks sailing the Caribbean islands on the Grenadines advanced scuba program.

 When I talk to my friends and family about this trip, it’s so difficult to try to put into words how impactful this voyage was.
 This trip helped me find myself, while also realizing that I don’t have to settle…. to take some risks every once in awhile.
 It made me realize that I want to become a scuba instructor so that I can help people discover the world that is below the surface.
 I never thought I would have loved sailing as much as I did, but now I can’t wait until I can get my sailing license to go experience new things.